Johnny Bravo: Planned film

 In October 2002, Variety reported that Warner Bros. had secured the film rights to make a live-action Johnny Bravo feature-length film "as a potential starring vehicle" for Dwayne "The Rock" Johnson.
 However, no further developments regarding this project have been announced since then.

 Home media

 Warner Bros. stated in an interview that they were "...in conversations with Cartoon Network" for DVD collections of various cartoons, among which was Johnny Bravo in 2006.
 Johnny Bravo: Season 1, a two-disc set featuring the complete first season which contains all 13 episodes, was released by Madman Entertainment in Australia and New Zealand (Region 4) on October 10, 2007.
 On November 4, 2009, the complete second season was released.

 A Region 1 release of the first season, with different cover art and new special features, was released by Warner Home Video on June 15, 2010.
 The release is first in an official release of several Cartoon Cartoons on DVD, under the "Cartoon Network Hall of Fame" name.

-All episodes of Johnny Bravo are available to download on the iTunes Store.

 The PlayStation 2 version of the video game Cartoon Network Racing contains the episodes "Doommates" and "Johnny's Telethon" as unlockable extras.